AdityaPandey-DEV/funPrinting/RAZORPAY_WEBHOOK_SETUP.md

 3. Check server logs for webhook processing errors

 ### Pending Orders Not Cleaning Up
-1. Check admin cleanup button
+1. Check cron job is running (Vercel dashboard)
 2. Verify database connection
 3. Check order creation timestamps
+4. Verify CRON_SECRET environment variable

 ## 📝 Notes

-- Orders are automatically cancelled after 15 minutes of pending payment
+- Orders are automatically cancelled after 24 hours of pending payment
 - Webhooks are the source of truth for payment status
 - Frontend payment verification is still used for immediate feedback
 - Print jobs are only created after successful payment confirmation